Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 John Hughes was a talented and renowned filmmaker with a cinema career that spanned nearly 30 years.
-With cult classic hits such as The Breakfast Club, Ferris Bueller's Day Off, Pretty in Pink, and Planes, Trains and Automobiles, the director had an extensive and beloved resume.
-Hughes was famous for writing, directing and producing a slew of hit films in the '80s and '90s; let's look at some heartwarming facts about your favorite John Hughes films.
+With cult classic hits such as The Breakfast Club; Ferris Bueller's Day Off; Pretty in Pink; and Planes, Trains and Automobiles, the director had an extensive and beloved resume.
+Hughes was famous for writing, directing and producing a slew of hit films in the '80s and '90s—let's look at some heartwarming facts about your favorite Hughes films.

-4. In an interview at Comic Con, Kelly LeBrock said when she did the kissing scene with 14-year-old Ilan Mitchell Smith in Weird Science (1985), he got carried away and stuck his tongue down her throat.
-Afterwards she told him, "If you ever do that again, I'm going to kick your ass!"
+4. In an interview at Comic-Con, Kelly LeBrock said when she did the kissing scene with 14-year-old Ilan Mitchell Smith in Weird Science (1985), he got carried away and stuck his tongue down her throat.
+Afterward, she told him, "If you ever do that again, I'm going to kick your ass!"

 5. In Pretty in Pink (1986), when Duckie gets thrown into the girls' bathroom, he says regarding the tampon machine, "We don't have a candy machine in the boys' room."
 This line was ad-libbed by Jon Cryer.